aarongustafson/pwa-widgets/README.md

 });
 ```

 There are a few special `WidgetEvent` `action` types to consider as well.
-The first two are pretty self-explanatory:

-* "install" - installs a single widget
-* "uninstall" - uninstalls a single widget
+* "WidgetInstall" - Executed when a Widget Host is requesting installation of a widget.
+* "WidgetUninstall" - Executed when a Widget Host is requesting un-installation of a widget.
+* "WidgetSave" - Executed when a Widget has settings and the user saves the settings for a specific `WidgetInstance`.
+* "WidgetResume" - Executed when a Widget Host is switching from its inactive to active state.

 Here is the flow for install: